An octopus named Wanda will soon say goodbye to Sidney - Sooke News Mirror

 Wanda’s personality is the “complete opposite” from the previous occupant of her tank, Henry, named after provincial health officer Dr. Bonnie Henry, with Thornton describing Henry — the animal — as very relaxed and calm.

-“What is great about the contest is that it gives our community and our members and the public an opportunity to participate in the process and get people active outside the centre,” said Kelly.
+“What is great about the contest is that it gives our community and our members and the public an opportunity to participate in the process and get people active outside the centre,” Kelly says.
 “This time, in particular, we really made sure that was a part of the contest, that people outside had to vote.”

-Whether the public chose Wanda because of the movie A Fish Called Wanda is not clear, but visitors have historically accepted the winning choices, said Kelly, adding that it creates a connection.
+Whether the public chose Wanda because of the movie A Fish Called Wanda is not clear, but visitors have historically accepted the winning choices, Kelly says, adding that it creates a connection.
 “We have had visitors who will come in and ask about octopus we had two years ago.
 Just on Sunday, I had a little boy come in and say, ‘where’s Dr. Henry?’”

 He left the the centre in mid-December when staff released him into the Pacific Ocean, where Wanda will join him in about four to six weeks.